RobinSnelson/ArmTemplates/README.md

 - adminUsername - Again I use the value already there "sysadmin" but you can change that to whatever you need it to be
 - Project - I use the word project to mean a common name that can be spread across all the resources, the template uses this to name everything, eg if the project was "sales" a vm would be "SalesVM<integer of the build>"
 - Count - The number of machines to build
-- adminPassword - well self explanatory this, I dont put a password here I use a Azure Key Vault and pick the value right from there.
+- adminPassword - well self explanatory this, I don't put a password here I use a Azure Key Vault and pick the value right from there.
 Ive added the code in below in case you would like to change to use this method

 ### 2.1.1.
 Code for Keyvault
                 "adminPassword": {